RamandeepKaurKainth/mkdocs-Comm2216/docs/index.md

 ## Introduction

 Welcome! :hand:
 This documentation will guide you through using **Figma**, a cloud based design tool, to create user interfaces and interactive prototypes for small to medium scale projects.
-The aim is to provide a clear, step-by-step structure that breaks down Figma's features into manageable tasks, emphasizing best practices for designing collobaratively or solo.
+The aim is to provide a clear, step-by-step structure that breaks down Figma's features into manageable tasks, emphasizing best practices for designing collaboratively or solo.
 Whether you are mocking up a website or prototyping an app, this guide has you covered.

 **Figma** is browser-based design and prototyping platform that allows real-time collabration, making it perfect for creating wireframes, UI designs, and interactive mockups.
 It runs entirely in the cloud, so your work is accessible anywhere.

-**Why use Figma?** It streamlines the design process with intuitve tools and team-friendly features, ideal for personal prjects or group workflows.
+**Why use Figma?** It streamlines the design process with intuitive tools and team-friendly features, ideal for personal projects or group workflows.

 ## Intended Users